Skip to Content

 3. Connections Café: Holiday Sugar Cookie

-4. Holiday Hearth Desserts: Gingerbread cookie
+4. Holiday Hearth Desserts: Peppermint pinwheel cookie

 5. L’Chaim!
-Holiday Kitchen: Black and White cookie
+Holiday Kitchen: Black and White cookie (plant-based)

-7. Sunshine Seasons: M&Ms sugar cookie
+7. Sunshine Seasons: Jingle sugar cookie with M&Ms

-8. Yukon Holiday Kitchen: Snickers-doodle
+8. Yukon Holiday Kitchen: Snickerdoodle cookie with Snickers crumble

 Don’t forget your Epcot Festival of the Holidays merchandise